Monday, 27 March 2023

 I also quite liked the concept of the Black and White Guardians.
 Formidable god-like beings who seemed to be even more powerful than Time Lords.
 They were certainly interesting enough to bring back in the 80s.
 In fact, I wish we'd see them again in New Who.
 They've been given a name-check, at least.
 I thought, maybe, they'd been wiped out in the Time Wars but it seems they're still out there.
 Hopefully, we'll see them again, someday.
 Although, it will be sad not to see Valentine Dyall in the role of the Black Guardian.
 He had such a great voice!

 Oddly enough, I found K9-Mark 1's characterisation to be a bit all-over-the-place.
 I'm not sure how it's possible to feel that about what is, principally, a remote-control prop - but I did!
-Clearly, it had something to do with the voice-work John Leeson was doing.
-He wasn't doing anything bad, of course.
+Clearly, it had something to do with the voice-work.
+John Leeson wasn't actually doing anything bad.
 I always thought he was great.
 I definitely preferred him over David Brierly.
 I think it had much more to do with the actual dialogue he was given during Season Fifteen.
 K9 got introduced out of nowhere and the writers were forced to, hastily, adjust to him.
 There probably just wasn't enough time to re-write the dialogue in a way that would make the character feel more consistent.

 In Season Sixteen, however, K9's vibe definitely has the right tone.
 Most of the time, he seems like a standard overly-logical automaton who is slightly confused by the irrational behaviour of organic beings.
 But, every once in a while, we get a hint of emotion out of him.
 Which endears him to us in just the right way.
 It is even just a bit traumatic when we see him brutally damaged by the Ogri in Stones of Blood.
 Which reveals just how attached we've gotten to him in so short a time.